Would you like to attend a peer mentoring course?

 - help people identify and contact other organisations that can help

-Please register your interest, or email us at We will let you know how to enrol.
+If you would like to keep up to date with future courses please register your interest, or email us at We will let you know how to enrol.
 Contact us if you’d like to know about future dates.

 What mentors say about the training